-A semester is half of a school year and includes two of the four marking periods.
+A semester is half of a school year.
 Semester 1 begins in August and ends in late January or early February.
 Semester 2 ends in June.

-(Double Asterisk)
+\\ (Double Asterisk)

 Courses marked with a double asterisk may be taken more than once for credit.